Battle of Gallabat: Aftermath

 Yohannes' head was brought back to Omdurman and displayed in the Khalifa's court.
 The Khalifa was reportedly overjoyed at this victory.
 Despite this victory, the Mahdists suffered heavy losses, Zeki Tummal's army, which before the war numbered not fewer than 87,000, could only mobilize 10,000 men in the spring of 1890.
-Never again was the Mahdists able to put so great a force in the field.
+Never again were the Mahdists able to put so great a force in the field.

 The death of the Emperor caused a period of political turmoil in Ethiopia.
 Yohannes on his deathbed named his son Ras Mengesha as his heir, and begged Ras Alula and his other nobles to support him.
 However, Tigray was in disarray, famine had broken out and chiefs were fighting amongst themselves.
 Though Alula urged Mengesha to declare himself Emperor, Mengesha refused realizing that without the unequivocal support from all of Tigray no-one would take his bid for the throne seriously.
 Within a matter of weeks Menelik II was recognized as the new emperor, thus cementing Shoan domination over Ethiopia.

 After Menelik's accession to the throne, he would seek friendly relations with the Mahdists.
 When Menelik denounced the Treaty of Wuchale in 1893, the Khalifa Abdallahi ibn Muhammad sent an emissary to Ethiopia.
 On the eve of the First Italo-Ethiopian War, Menelik sent a letter to the Khalifa stating:

 Due to the growing pressure of the colonial powers, the Khalifa was susceptible to the friendly overture of Menelik and sent small raiding parties to Italian Eritrea, but they were easily repulsed.
 After the Mahdist defeat seemed inevitable, Menelik declared the Mahdists as enemies of the empire and sent an expedition to seize the gold producing region of Bani Shangul (now the Benishangul region in western Ethiopia), incorporating it into Ethiopia by 1897.